golanlevin/lectures/lecture_introduction/readme.md

 ![Warhol article](images/computer-art-really-art-1024x768.jpg)

 Nowadays, people use computers for *everything*.
 Photoshop and such tools have been around more than a quarter century.
-In this course, we will distinguish between art that happens to have been made on a compute, and art which necessarily requires the development of new technology (software, circuits).
+In this course, we will distinguish between art that happens to have been made on a computer, and art which necessarily requires the development of new technology (software, circuits).

 * *"When you use someone else's software, you are living in their dream."*<br />— John Maeda